mrc-ide/leapfrog/README.md

       - They have good error handling.
 They have test suites that test that one error is being produced for common error in heavily templated C++ code.
       - Eigen had some compiler warnings when it was compiled.
-      - Column-major indexing in the same order as R.
+      - Column-major indexing in the same order as R (Eigen also has this).

 ## License